 Nikon is a well-established brand in the world of quality lenses.
 They excel in high-quality cameras, and you will also find they are great at making binoculars, too!
 The ACULON A211 is no exception.
 They are specially designed to be light and easy to carry, and all of the adjustable features are easily reached by your fingers.
 Their magnification range is from 10x-22x power, which is easily adjusted with the fingertip control knob.

 The ACULON A211 is focused on comfort, too.
-The rubber cups are great for keeping you comfortable for long periods of use, and the entire body of the binoculars are covered in the rubber-armored coating.
+The rubber cups are great for keeping you comfortable for long periods of use, and the entire body of the binoculars is covered in the rubber-armored coating.
 This makes them easy to handle in wet conditions and protects the fragile glass lenses if dropped.

 Of course, what are binoculars without quality glasswork?
-The Multicoated Eco-Glass lenses are designed to keep magnified images clear and bright as well as adding to the overall light-weight design of the binoculars.
+The Multicoated Eco-Glass lenses are designed to keep magnified images clear and bright as well as add to the overall lightweight design of the binoculars.
 Plus, these binoculars are covered by a limited lifetime warranty from Nikon.
 As long as you don’t lose them or purposefully damage them, Nikon will repair them as long as you own them!
 Not only are these budget-friendly upfronts, but they will continue being budget-friendly as long as you own them!